 Are you just learning about gluten free ingredients, flour blends, etc.?
 You will want to check out all of my great information on gluten free pantry essentials.

-With the holidays approaching, I wanted to investigate what brands of Christmas and other confetti sprinkles are safe.
-Colored sprinkles made on shared equipment may be okay for many who are gluten-sensitive or gluten intolerant, but they are definitely not Celiac safe.
+We use sprinkles to decorate desserts for so many holidays that I wanted to investigate what brands of sprinkles are safe.
+Colored sprinkles could be made on shared equipment and may be okay for many who are gluten-sensitive or gluten-intolerant, but they are not celiac-safe.

 - Sweetapolita Sprinkles come in lots of different color combinations and shapes.
 They have Jingles of Joy sprinkles, perfect for Christmas, and lots of rainbows and other holiday-themed sprinkles.
 Note these contain soy.